danielctull/danielctull.github.com/_posts/2014-11-20-an-error-was-encountered-while-running.markdown

 ---
 layout: post
-title: An error was encountered while running (Domain = LaunchServicesError, Code = 0)
+title: An error was encountered while running
 ---

 Along with a lot of the rest of the iOS community, I was playing around with WatchKit yesterday, adding initial support to my app [Coordination](https://itunes.apple.com/gb/app/coordination-location-utility/id625226776).